Evaluation Toolkit – Choosing the right tool

 Pathways to choosing the right tool

-- Appropriate activity type(s) e.g. lecture presentation
+- Appropriate activity type(s) e.g. lecture presentation, ongoing series,

-or drop-in workshop
+drop-in workshop or online

 - Response type e.g. online, written, verbal and